 Publishing examination results is a common and accepted practice.
 Many students enjoy seeing their name in print, particularly in the local press and the GDPR / Data Protection Act 2018 does not prevent this from happening.
 The school has a legitimate interest in publishing examination results, students or their parents do not need to give their consent to publication.
 In a small number of cases publication may cause distress or harm.
 The school will consider individual objections to publication where a legitimate cause can be shown.
-Any such request must be made prior to the day before results are published (see page 13 for clarification of the dates).
+Any such request must be made prior to the day before results are published (see page 13 for clarification of the dates) by emailing exams@princehenrys.co.uk.